Teapot Rock

-Teapot Rock, also known as Teapot Dome, is a distinctive sedimentary rock formation in Natrona County, Wyoming, notable for lending its name to a nearby oil field that became notorious as the focus of the Teapot Dome scandal, a bribery scandal during the presidential administration of Warren G. Harding.
+Teapot Rock, also Teapot Dome, is a distinctive sedimentary rock formation and nearby oil field in Natrona County, Wyoming, that became the focus of the Teapot Dome bribery scandal during the administration of President Warren G. Harding.
 The site was listed on the National Register of Historic Places in 1974.

 Description

 The eroded sandstone formation stands about 75 ft tall and is about 300 ft in circumference.
-It is located a few hundred yards east of Wyoming Highway 259, about 19 mi north of Casper, Wyoming in the Powder River Basin near Teapot Creek, a tributary of Salt Creek.
+It is located a few hundred yards east of Wyoming Highway 259, about 19 mi north of Casper, Wyoming, in the Powder River Basin near Teapot Creek, a tributary of Salt Creek.

 The outline of the rock once resembled a teapot and gave its name to several man-made and natural features, including a geologic structural uplift known as the Teapot Dome, and an oil field about 6 mi east.
 Over time, the features that gave the formation its name have been eroded by windstorms; the "handle" disappeared in 1930 and the "spout" in 1962.